syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 **Header Customization**

-Default appearance of the header can be customized using [`HeaderTemplate`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~HeaderTemplate.html) property.
-The following code sample demonstrates the header customization.
+The default appearance of header can be customized using the [`HeaderTemplate`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~HeaderTemplate.html) property.
+The following code sample demonstrates how to customize the header.

 {% tabs %}